RightRides

 RightRides for Women's Safety was a 501(c)(3) nonprofit organization that served four boroughs in New York City, offering late-night rides home for women and LGBT individuals.
 The RightRides program began in 2004 and ceased operation around September 2013.

 History

-Oraia Reid and Consuelo Ruybal, (RightRides founders), learned of an increasing number of sexual assaults on women walking home by themselves late at night in Williamsburg and Greenpoint, two North Brooklyn neighborhoods.
-This inspired them to start RightRides for Women's Safety as a community-based response in 2004.
-It's a free, late-night, rideshare program.
+Oraia Reid and Consuelo Ruybal, the founders of RightRides, learned of an increasing number of sexual assaults on women walking home by themselves late at night in Williamsburg and Greenpoint, two North Brooklyn neighborhoods.
+They then started RightRides for Women's Safety as a community-based response in 2004.
+It was a free rideshare program.

-Outraged by the attacks in their community, Reid and Ruybal mobilized to combat threats to women’s safety.
 Using their own car, the pair began offering cisgender and transgender women a free ride home on Saturday nights.